vitalista/Farmers-Portfolio-System/README.md

 -Empty array to hide dbuttons

 BUGS:
-middleName does not show file: farmer-add.js line: 200-210 parcel number not resetting when removing parcel
+parcel number not resetting when removing parcel
 Total and quantity available of resources && program Resources list program name instead of resources name